-- About Lung Cancer
+- Lung Cancer Basics

 We start with the centers that could be considered “the best” in the country for lung cancer--those that are not only National Cancer Institute (NCI) designated cancer centers, but are also lung cancer Specialized Programs of Research Excellence (SPOREs).
-There are five lung cancer SPOREs in the country and they are specially funded to bring research in lung cancer to the patient faster.
+There are four lung cancer SPOREs in the country and they are specially funded to bring research in lung cancer to the patient faster.

-If an NCI center doesn’t fit your needs, we then turn to The American College of Surgeon’s Commission on Cancer (CoC) approved centers.*** Our list only includes CoC approved centers with lung cancer specific treatment programs, lung tumor boards or multi-disciplinary teams for lung cancer.
-If a center is both an NCI center and a CoC center, it is listed under NCI.
+In addition to the lung SPOREs, we refer patients to all NCI designated Cancer Centers and Comprehensive Cancer Centers.* If an NCI center doesn’t fit your needs, we then turn to The American College of Surgeon’s Commission on Cancer (CoC) approved centers.** Our list only includes CoC approved centers with lung cancer specific treatment programs, lung tumor boards/multi-disciplinary teams for lung cancer or at a minimum, a dedicated lung cancer patient navigator (identified with the symbol ^).
+If a center is accredited by both the NCI and CoC it is listed under NCI.